jamesandariese/ansible-module-golang_example/README.md

 # Ansible Collection - `jamesandariese.golang_example`

 This collection is an example of how to create a golang module for ansible.
 Use it as a skeleton or to generate primes if you need them in ansible for some reason :D

+The main purpose of this is to enable the use of golang for the development of ansible modules targeting multiple architectures, a current pain point with ansible's binary modules.
+For example, this may be used to target Linux on ARM and amd64.
+In my own case, I am targeting macOS and Linux.
+This may also be used to target Windows or any other obscure GOOS/GOARCH combination.

 Enjoy!

 ## Customizing

 To create your own prime seive module, you may update this module entirely with search and replace.
 It is name independent as is to make it easy to modify.

 ### Search and replace keywords
 The keywords to change are as follows: